 A foundational 'Flying Frenchman' whose thunderous shot earned him the nickname 'Cannonball' and helped launch the Montreal Canadiens into hockey history.

-Didier Pitre was hockey's original power forward, a man whose physical gifts defined an early era of the professional game.
-Standing over six feet tall in an age when that was a giant, his most feared weapon was a slap shot of such ferocity it earned him the enduring nickname 'Cannonball.'
-He was among the very first players signed for the Montreal Canadiens in 1909, his French-Canadian heritage making him an instant fan favorite and a cornerstone of the team's 'Flying Frenchmen' identity.
-Pitre played both rover and defense, using his size and speed to dominate.
-He was a key part of the Canadiens' first Stanley Cup-winning team in 1916, a moment that cemented the club's future.
-His career spanned the chaotic, rough-and-tumble years of the NHA and the nascent NHL, a bridge from the sport's amateur past to its professional future, all powered by one of the hardest shots anyone had ever seen.
+Didier Pitre scored one of the hardest slap shots anyone had ever seen, earning the nickname 'Cannonball.'
+He was among the first players signed for the Montreal Canadiens in 1909, his French-Canadian heritage making him an instant fan favorite and a cornerstone of the 'Flying Frenchmen' identity.
+Standing over six feet tall in an age when that was a giant, he played both rover and defense, using his size and speed to dominate.
+He was a key part of the Canadiens' first Stanley Cup-winning team in 1916.
+His career spanned the NHA and the nascent NHL, bridging the sport's amateur past to its professional future.

 1883–1900